 spouses and dependent children.

-- Full time instructional and administrative personnel employed
+- Full time instructional and administrative personnel

-of higher education (and spouse/dependent children.)
+and institutions of higher education (and spouse/dependent

-- Students from Latin America and the Caribbean who receive
+- Students from Latin America and the Caribbean who

-must attend, on a full-time basis, a Florida institution
+The student must attend, on a full-time basis, a Florida institution

 of higher education.

-- Full-time employees of state agencies or
+- Full-time employees of state agencies or political

-paid by the state agency or political subdivision for the purpose
+the state agency or political subdivision for the purpose

 of job related law enforcement or corrections training.